Monitoring Cloud Access and Activity

 Just like the Compliance dashboard, you can choose how you want to handle each violation:

 To ignore a specific violation and no longer display it, select the Dismiss icon in the Actions column.
-You can also use the Dismiss button to dismiss a set of selected violations or all violations in a single click.
+You can also use the Dismiss button to dismiss a set of selected violations or all violations at once.

-Click the Copy Cloud Resource Name icon in the Actions column to copy the ID of the cloud account associated with that violation to the clipboard.
+Select the Copy cloud resource name icon in the Actions column to copy the ID of the cloud source associated with that violation to the clipboard.
 You can then paste this identifier into the cloud platform's UI to search for the specific instance and perform any necessary diagnostics or troubleshooting.

 To take a closer look at the identity, object, or network involved in a violation, select the name to open it in the corresponding dashboard.